 - You can have as many members as you wish on your team.

-- One representative from your team must be at Kick-Off meeting on Thursday, October 3rd, 6pm at FUSE Coworking in Richland.
+- One representative from your team must be at kickoff meeting on Thursday, October 5th, 6pm PT.

-- During the Kick-Off meeting you will receive special instructions/props/lines that will be a requirement of your film.
+- During the kickoff meeting you will receive special instructions/props/lines that will be a requirements of your film.

 - Amateur aspiring film makers are encouraged to participate.

-To register for the 72 Hour Film Challenge (72HFC) in the United States, follow the instructions found on http://www.trifi.org/72-hour-film-challenge/ .
+To register for the 72 Hour Film Challenge (72HrFC) in the United States, follow the instructions found on https://www.trifi.org/wp19/72-hour-film-challenge/ .
 Registration is based on a first-come first-served basis and space is limited.

 A representative of the entrants must be present at the designated times at the designated events to participate or alternately a representative must participate using our live feed.

-You acknowledge and agree that if you contribute, provide or make available any Content to the Site (“Your Content”), you hereby grant to TRIFI a non-exclusive, worldwide, perpetual, royalty-free, transferable right and license to use, distribute, transfer, and display Your Content for the purposes of promoting TRIFI.
-In addition, you agree that TRIFI may use your name and project name for the purpose of identifying you as an existing or past participant of TRIFI 72HFC both on the Site and in marketing and promotional materials.
+You acknowledge and agree that if you contribute, provide or make available any content to the site (“Your Content”), you hereby grant to TRIFI a non-exclusive, worldwide, perpetual, royalty-free, transferable right and license to use, distribute, transfer, and display Your content for the purposes of promoting TRIFI.
+In addition, you agree that TRIFI may use your name and project name for the purpose of identifying you as an existing or past participant of TRIFI 72HrFC both on the site and in marketing and promotional materials.

 Entries will be judged by a panel of judges appointed by the 72 Hour Film Challenge Staff.

-By participating, Entrants agree to these Official Rules which are final and binding in all respects.
+By participating, Entrants agree to these official rules which are final and binding in all respects.
 The 72 Hour Film Challenge is governed by the laws of the Benton County, Washington State, USA, and all claims must be resolved in the Benton County courts or the Federal courts located in the State of Washington.
 Should any term or provision of the these Official Rules be held illegal, unenforceable, or in conflict with any governing, this Agreement’s validity, and the remaining portions shall not be affected thereby.

-Tri-Cities International Film Festival, a Washington State Non-profit 501C corporation.
+Tri-Cities International Film Festival, a Washington state Non-profit corporation and a federal 501c3 organization.